Training with Pseudo-Code for Instruction Following: Experiments

 \section{Experiments}

-Through our experiments we seek to answer the following research questions: (i) Does instruction-tuning with pseudo-code help improve the performance of models on instruction-following tasks?, (ii) Does the introduction of pseudo-code during instruction-tuning affect the ability to acquire skills imparted during traditional instruction-tuning, (iii) The nature of our pseudo-code is very python-like and we also do not use a lot of code data in our training mixture.
-To what extent does this affect the performance on code-tasks?
+Through our experiments we seek to answer the following research questions: (i) Does instruction-tuning with pseudo-code help improve the performance of models on instruction-following tasks?, (ii) Does the introduction of pseudo-code during instruction-tuning affect the ability to acquire skills imparted during traditional instruction-tuning, (iii) How good is the quality of auto-generated pseudo code?, (iv) How does this method affect performance on code-tasks?